 By James A. Frank

-The first day of fall is just a week away (Friday, September 22), which means it’s time to start thinking about winter golf vacations.
+The first day of fall is already in my mind, which means it’s time to start thinking about winter golf vacations.

 As soon as I see a leaf drifting toward the ground, I’m making plans.
 And one of my favorite destinations is Scottsdale, Ariz., where I’ve gone for a long weekend, a week, a month, and never been disappointed.
 One reason I keep going back is that there are always things new and different, both on and off the 100 or so courses in the aptly named Valley of the Sun.